The Best Medicine

 “Laugh as much as possible, always laugh.
 It’s the sweetest thing one can do for oneself and one’s fellow human beings.” –Maya Angelou

 Humor is valued across every society and culture.
-It can make a terrible moment bearable and transform an ordinary moment into a lifelong memory.
-Humor seems ingrained in our DNA.
 Babies start laughing spontaneously after only a few months, meaning we can learn to communicate through humor even before we can utter our first words.
 Laughter also helps us develop critical social bonds, increases confidence, and provides us with several health benefits including stress relief.

 Armed Services Arts Partnership (ASAP), a Bob Woodruff Foundation (BWF) grantee, believes that the arts and comedy can be instrumental in helping veterans successfully returning back into civilian life after their service has ended.
 ASAP realizes that a successful transition is not simply a veterans-oriented issue, but one that helps the entire community.

 According to ASAP, the organization was founded to “leverage the power of humor and the arts to help veterans, service members, military family members, and caregivers thrive in their communities.”
 They offer a range of services including community art classes, workshops, and performances at no cost to veterans.
 All of this work is done in partnership with local arts organizations.

 “I was able to find something within myself that I had not felt since before I joined the military… A feeling that awoke me and helped cure the hardest parts of my depression.”